 The hardness of brick can be murder on your feet and legs, especially when you spend long hours in the kitchen.
 Surface hardness can also be a problem when you're kneeling on the floor to reach objects deep inside base cabinets.
 The best way to counter foot and leg fatigue is to place padded rugs or gel mats in areas where you tend to stand the most.

-Weight can be another concern with brick flooring, but usually this applies to traditional full-thickness bricks, which are heavy and typically need a concrete subfloor to support the weight.
+Weight can be another concern with brick flooring, but usually, this applies to traditional full-thickness bricks, which are heavy and typically need a concrete subfloor to support the weight.
 For conventionally wood-frame floors, you can avoid the weight concern by using thin brick.
 This installs just like ceramic tile and can have similar support requirements.
 Figure out the costs of a brick kitchen floor.